comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    to do.
 #.
 Exercise 5.9.
 I removed the last test condition as it isn't correct.
 #.
 Exercise 5.10.
 I updated one of the test conditions.
 #.
 Exercise 5.11.
-I updated one of the test conditions.
+I updated one of the test conditions (updated 4th Dec 2020).
 #.
 Exercise 5.12.
 Needed to get m in hessenberg_ev, and fixed the assertion.
    I fixed the test to properly test for eigenvectors.
 #.
 Exercise 5.15.
 I changed the description of termination criteria, changed